Advanced Motor Fuels in India

 Drivers & Policies

 India is the third-largest consumer of oil in the world.
-However, its per-capita energy consumption is among the lowest in the world at 0.6 tons of oil equivalent (toe)— a third of the average in other countries (1.79toe).
-India ranks as the world’s second-largest net crude importer and sixth-largest petroleum product exporter, and the country is forecast to be the single largest source of global oil demand growth from 2023 to 2030, narrowly ahead of China.
-Underpinned by strong economic and demographic growth, India is on track to post an increase in oil demand of almost 1.2 million barrels per day (mb/d) over the forecast period, accounting for more than one-third of the projected 3.2 mb/d global gains.
+India also ranks as the world’s second-largest net crude importer and sixth-largest petroleum product exporter, and the country is forecast to be the single largest source of global oil demand growth from 2023 to 2030, narrowly ahead of China.
+Underpinned by strong economic and demographic growth, India is on track to post an increase in oil demand of almost 1.2 million barrels per day (mb/d) over the forecast period, accounting for more than one third of the projected 3.2-mb/d global gains.

-Currently, India imports approximately 88% of its crude oil and 46% of its natural gas requirements.
-Growing concern about the nation’s dependence on imported fuel in tandem with environmental pollution issues has driven India’s need for alternative fuels.
+Currently, India imports approximately 88% of its crude oil and 51% of its natural gas requirements.
+Growing concern about the nation’s dependence on imported fuel, in tandem with environmental pollution issues, has driven India’s need for alternative fuels.
 India plans to reduce import dependency in the oil and gas sectors by adopting a five-pronged strategy: increasing domestic production, adopting biofuels and renewables, establishing energy-efficiency norms, improving refinery processes, and implementing demand substitution.

 Advanced Motor Fuels Statistics

-The Indian government has been promoting and encouraging the use of advanced motor fuels in the transport sector, including the blending of biofuels— which are sustainable and have lower emissions than fossil fuels — in petrol, diesel, and natural gas.
-Loans for the construction of oil extraction/
+With the heavy reliance on crude oil, India acknowledges the importance of alternative fuels that are better for the environment and cost-competitive with fossil fuels.
+This envisions the importance of alternative fuels in the Indian energy basket.
+The Indian government has been promoting and encouraging the use of advanced motor fuels in the transport sector, including the blending of biofuels — which are sustainable and have lower emissions than fossil fuels — in petrol, diesel, and natural gas.

 Ethanol Blended Petrol Programme